Skip to content

 Keycloak is the central identity provider for SWC components.
 Deployment details vary by environment (the dev setup uses a Docker image at quay.io/keycloak/keycloak:26.5.2; the production Kubernetes deployment is managed via Terraform in a separate infrastructure repository).
 Keycloak provides:

-Note that Keycloak may serve multiple realms and clients across SWC components (e.g. a hale-connect client for the data portal, and separate realm/client configurations for other components such as Superset in the Kubernetes deployment).
+Note that Keycloak may serve multiple realms and clients across SWC components (e.g. a hale-connect client (named for historical reasons) for the data portal, and separate realm/client configurations for other components such as Superset in the Kubernetes deployment).

 Planned Work